 And with your spirit.

-The celebrant gives the threefold blessing and we reply each time:
+The Celebrant gives the blessing and we reply:

 Amen.